alttch/bma-info/eva4/realtime.rst

 .. note::

-   EVA ICS core always uses CPU 0 for certain general tasks, so it is not recommended to isolate CPU 0 or use it for real-time tasks.
+   EVA ICS core always uses CPU 0 for certain general tasks, so it is not recommended to isolate CPU 0 or use it for real-time.

 General setup
 =============